rphii/TimersInterpreter/README.md

 - Entering any kind of scope starts a new timer, with the value of 0.
 - Exiting any kind of scope happens when there is no timer left.
 - A function name can be any literal or string, e.g. `name{}`, `'scope name'{}` (note the string + space), and even `😁😀{}` are valid scope names.
 It can also start with numbers and whatnot.
-- It doesn't matter hot much whitespace is between the name and the `{}`.
+- It doesn't matter hot much whitespace is between the name and the `{}`, the name is always attached to the next scope.
 - You can have nested scopes.
 For each nesting, only unique scope names are allowed.
 This means that you can have equal scope names, if they reside on different nestings.

 #### Calling Scopes